-Oana Amaria, Senior Consultant - Learning & Development
+Oana Amaria, Manager of Blended Learning & Development Solutions

 Oana is an innovative and experienced organizational consultant with a specialization in workforce development that is enriched by over a decade of international development experience in countries such as Ghana, India, Mexico, Romania, and China.
 She has a high capacity for languages, with a proven proficiency in English, Romanian, and Spanish.